The Hunchback of Notre Dame (1996 film): Video games

 In 2022, content of the film was made available within the Disney Magic Kingdoms game by Gameloft, introduced in a limited time event with a storyline that takes place after the events of the film.

-La Cité des Cloches, a world based on The Hunchback of Notre Dame, appears in Kingdom Hearts 3D: Dream Drop Distance.

 Other media

 Characters from The Hunchback of Notre Dame make occasional appearances at the Disney Parks and Resorts.
 Clopin's Music Box is a small attraction based on the film in Fantasyland at Disneyland and Hong Kong Disneyland has the Clopin's Festival of Foods restaurant.